josh-mchugh/rediscovering-javascript/README.md

 ## Chapter 7
 It is now possible to create clean Object Oriented code with JavaScript.
 JavaScript now allows for a new way of creating classes, instances and static members.
 Within the new improvements we will be able to create clean and less error prone classes Object Orient programming with a ix of functional programming.

+## Chapter 8
+JavaScript implements prototypal inheritance.
+The synytax for inheritance is now much easier to use and understand.It brings an updated syntax for inheriting from an existing classes.